FREQUENTLY ASKED QUESTIONS

 Why are you adding ADT and/or HTO additive primers to the cDNA amplification?
 Addition of an antibody-oligo specific primer (cDNA additive primer) during cDNA amplification at low concentration significantly improves ADT and/or HTO library purity and yield in the subsequent ADT-specific library PCR.
 We add these primers in very low concentration with the goal of getting some amplification, but not enough to interfere with the amplification of the full length mRNA-derived cDNAs.

 CD45 vs. CD298 & B2M Hashing Antibodies.
 For our proof of principle Cell Hashing experiments using PBMCs we have used multiple ‘ubiquitous’ immune markers including CD45.
-We have now entirely switched to using a mix of CD298 and B2M, which are expressed on a large variety of tissues and cell types, including immune cells.
-This allows Cell Hashing of virtually any sample, which might contain mixtures different celltypes.
+For human cells we have now entirely switched to using a mix of CD298 and B2M, which are expressed on a large variety of tissues and cell types, including immune cells.
+This allows Cell Hashing of virtually any sample, which might contain mixtures different cell types.
 We note that a recent paper described exactly this combination of markers as a universal live cell barcoding reagent for CyTOF.
 The CD298 / B2M combination is also what is sold by BioLegend for hashing of human samples.